chisomloius/chisomloius.github.io/README.md

   [-] Cleanup
   [-] Code comments

-Since this is my personal site, you have to replace some assets and configure the layout to your liking.
+Since this is my personal site, you will have to replace some assets and configure the layout to your liking.

 - Clone the repository to your machine, or simply download as a zip and unzip it.
 - The "core" of the site is the index.html file: here you will find the page layout.